zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carl says these people who write hate mail and send  him hate mail are “just venting.”
 Others, however are trying to intimidate him.
 “To intimidate” (intimidate) means to make someone feel frightened or inferior b y showing that you are bigger or better or smarter than that person.
 If so meone intimidates you, that person makes you feel afraid, perhaps even for your  personal safety.

 Carl says, “I’m not going to buckle under just beca use I got a few letters.”
-The phrasal verb “to buckle (buckle) under” means to fa il to support yourself in some way or to fail to continue doing what you were doin g because you felt pressure or, perhaps, because you were intimidated.
+The phrasal verb “to buckle (buckle) under” means to fa il to support yourself in some way or to fail to continue doing what you were doing because you felt pressure or, perhaps, because you were intimidated.
 “To buck le under” means to agree to do something also that you don’t want to do, but yo u are forced to do it.
 You are pressured to do it.
 Carl says he’s not going to buc kle under just because he got a few letters.

 Ruth says, “But it only takes one mentally unbalanc ed person to carry through on threats.”
 “Mentally unbalanced” refers to someone w ho has some sort of mental illness – someone who is a bit crazy, quite frankly .
 “To carry through on” something is a phrasal verb meaning to follow a pla n through to completion, to do something from start to finish, to actually do what  you say you’re going to do.
 Ruth is afraid that some mentally unbalanced person  is going to carry through on these threats – is going to actually harm Carl.